 14/12/2010 1 Mr Nigel Middlewick Mr Nigel Middlewick complained to the Press Complaints Commission that an article was inaccurate when it stated that "most" public sector employees enjoyed a guaranteed pension based on two-thirds of the salary they earned on the day they retired.
 The complaint was resolved when the PCC negotiated the amendment of the online article to read that "many" public sector employees were entitled to this benefit, and the newspaper marked its cuttings accordingly.
 Daily Mail 14/12/2010 1 Keith Sinclair Keith Sinclair complained to the Press Complaints Commission that the newspaper had published inaccurate claims about the findings of a report on police pay.
 The complaint was resolved when the PCC negotiated the publication of the following clarification and apology, and amendment of the article online: Police pay An article on May 14 said that a report by the Centre for Crime and Justice Studies had revealed that police are using dishonest methods to boost their pay.
 While the report found that police overtime spending has risen - and said the matter was ripe for review' - the suggestion that this was caused by dishonesty or 'tricks' came from the Mail, not the report.
 Officers can begin claiming overtime 30 minutes after the end of a shift.
 The claim that officers make arrests outside normal working hours to increase their payments has been aired previously, but we should have made clear that it is conjecture.
 We apologise for any confusion.'
+Daily Mail

-1.7/1.0/00/17 14 1 I T-, 15/12/2010 1, 2 Asia Pulp & Paper The complaint was resolved when the PCC The Times negotiated the publication of the following letter from the company: In his article "The rainforest paper trail that leads to Tesco" (July 5) Ben Webster made a number of claims about Asia Pulp & Paper (APP) which we entirely reject.
-The article stated that APP opportunity to reply. is "destroying thousands of hectares of Indonesian rainforest".
-This accusation is without foundation. , APP's suppliers operate pulpwood plantations on concessions granted by the government of Indonesia.
+15/12/2010 1, 2 Asia Pulp & Paper Asia Pulp & Paper (APP) complained to The complaint was resolved when the PCC The Times 1, 4 negotiated the publication of the following letter from an article about the company - and in the company: In his article "The rainforest paper trail particular its environmental record - that leads to Tesco" (July 5) Ben Webster made a contained a number of inaccuracies number of claims about Asia Pulp & Paper (APP) which we entirely reject.
+The article stated that APP opportunity to reply. is "destroying thousands of hectares of Indonesian opportunity to reply. rainforest".
+This accusation is without foundation.
+APP's suppliers operate pulpwood plantations on concessions granted by the government of Indonesia.
 Only 3% of Indonesia's total landmass is set aside for pulpwood plantation development, consisting of land that is defined as wasteland and low value or 'degraded 'forest.
-The article suggests that 'degraded forest' has no meaning and is open to interpretation; however, this is a term understood in Indonesian law and is clearly defined.
+The article suggests that 'degraded forest' has no meaning and is open to 1 interpretation; however, this is a term understood in Indonesian law and is clearly defined.
 Further, APP has a strict no illegal wood policy, which it imposes on its pulpwood suppliers.
-We are continuously · audited by independent third parties with respect to all national and international environmental standards.
+We are continuously audited by independent third parties with respect to all national and international environmental standards.
 The article claimed APP was "threatening the habitat of the critically endangered Sumatran tiger".
 The opposite is true.
 In 2006, APP was one of the prime movers behind the establishment of the vast Senepis Sumatran Tiger Sanctuary in Northern Riau province.
-By setting aside 106,000 hectares of production forest as the core area of the tiger sanctuary, APP's pulpwood suppliers are making a 1. vital contribution to the survival of this endangered species.'
-J
+By setting aside 106,000 hectares of production forest as the core area of the tiger sanctuary, APP's pulpwood suppliers are making a vital contribution to the survival of this endangered species.'